Areas of interest

 I work primarily from a psychodynamic orientation, with a focus on bringing underlying unconscious dynamics to a conscious level but draw on other modalities when needed.
 Our way of being in the world is often shaped by our past experiences and relationships, yet we are often not conscious of how these affect our sense of self and interactions with others.
 Using an in-depth psychodynamic approach, together we will explore dynamics that give rise to the symptoms and difficulties you may be experiencing.
 Where certain coping skills are needed, or where traumatic experiences or anxiety is debilitating or hindering progress, I may also incorporate elements of Dialectical Behavior Therapy and BrainWorking Recursive Therapy.

 The process begins with an assessment in order for me gain a better understanding of you and what you are grappling with, and to ascertain the most appropriate way forward – which may or may not include psychotherapy.
 This also gives you a feel for how I work and whether you feel comfortable working with me.
 Once we have agreed on a treatment plan, and if it includes psychotherapy, then we will meet at regular times, one or more times a week.

-Therapy sessions are usually conducted in person at my office, but I do offer Skype sessions under certain circumstances.
+Therapy sessions are usually conducted in person at my office, but I do offer online sessions under certain circumstances.